darren236/demo1_open/README.md

 # PRO-GO: Reference-Guided Protein Sequence Generation Demo

+> **⚠️ IMPORTANT NOTICE: This demo is not for public sharing.
+This repository contains proprietary research and should only be used for internal demonstration purposes.**

 This repository contains a Streamlit demo showcasing the PRO-GO paper: "Reference-Guided Protein Sequence Generation using Gene Ontology Terms" by Darren Tan et al.

 ## Overview